raditya1117/HoneyBadger/fastapi-testing/article.md

     else:
         return JSONResponse(status_code=200, content={"type":"SUCCESS", "output":result})
 ```

-In this code, we have used a dependency function to attach payload to the Request object and used the Request object to get the inputs to the API endpoint.
+In this code, we have used a dependency function to attach payload to the `Request` object and used the `Request` object to get the inputs to the API endpoint.
 The exception handlers also return the input along with the reason whenever an error occurs.
 Now, let's send an API request with unsupported operation to the FastAPI app:

 ```
 curl http://127.0.0.1:8080/calculate/ -X POST -H "Content-Type: application/json" -d '{"operation": "write", "num1":10, "num2": 10}'
 ```

 The above request raises InvalidOperationError, which is then handled by the exception handler and we get the following output:

 ```
 {"type":"FAILURE","reason":"Not a valid operation.","operand_1":10.0,"operand_2":10.0,"operation":"write"}
 ```

-As you can see, the exception handler is able to access the inputs passed in the API call.
+As you can see, the exception handler is able to access the inputs passed to the API call.

 Custom exception handlers are a great way to handle FastAPI errors of specific type.
-However, it is almost impossible to define and handle every type of error using custom exception handlers.
+However, it is almost impossible to define and handle every FastAPI error using custom exception handlers.
 To catch and handle any uncaught exception, we can use global exception handlers.

 ## Using a global exception handler in FastAPI